 Tunnel Projects.
-Although exact project costs are slightly different, both studies make a similar conclusion that the SR 99 Tunnel is in line with but slightly more expensive per lane mile than the Big Dig.
+Although exact costs are slightly different, both studies make a similar conclusion that the Alaskan Way Viaduct is in line with but slightly more expensive per lane mile than the Big Dig.

-- After adjusting all costs to 2012 dollars, the Boston Big Dig cost about 7% more per lane mile than the updated budget for the SR 99 Tunnel, which has changed since the completion of both studies. - WSDOT's study used a range of prices given the uncertainty around the project in 2004; Exhibit 20 uses the average of this range.
-The original estimates for the SR 99 Tunnel included in the WSDOT study were created prior to choosing the deep-bore design. - Estimates per lane mile for the Boston Big Dig and the SR 99 Tunnel in the two studies range from \$204 M to \$303 M, with the more recent estimates for the SR 99 Tunnel (\$230 M) and the Big Dig (\$222 M) falling in the middle and different from each other by only 3.6%.
+- After adjusting all costs to 2012 dollars, the Boston Big Dig cost about 7% more per lane mile than the updated budget for the Alaskan Way Viaduct, which has changed since the completion of both studies. - WSDOT's study used a range of prices given the uncertainty around the project in 2004; the chart uses the average of this range.
+The original estimates for the Viaduct included in the WSDOT study were created prior to choosing the deep-bore design. - Estimates per lane mile for the Boston Big Dig and Alaskan Way Viaduct in the two studies range from \$204M to \$303M, with the more recent estimates for the Viaduct (\$230M) and the Big Dig (\$222M) falling in the middle and different from each other by only 3.6%